Bladder Infection (Urinary Tract Infection—UTI) in Adults

 Eating, Diet, & Nutrition

-Can my eating, diet, and nutrition help prevent bladder infections?
+Can diet help prevent or treat bladder infections?

-Can drinking liquid help prevent or relieve bladder infections?
+Can drinking liquids help prevent or relieve bladder infections?

 Clinical Trials